 Major Recent Events

-- The Annual Fischell Festival—A Celebration of Bioengineering's Potential to Improve Life for Millions of People—celebrated the anniversary of the Fischell Department of Bioengineering in May of 2007.
+- The Fischell Festival—A Celebration of Bioengineering's Potential to Improve Life for Millions of People—showcases the Fischell Department of Bioengineering.

 Major New Programs

 - Keystone: The Clark School Academy of Distinguished Professors

 - Maryland Robotics Center

 - University of Maryland Energy Research Center (UMERC)

 - Center for Excellence in Regulatory Science and Innovation (CERSI)